Ag6793/Weather-Dashboard/README.md

 ## Usage
 This application will be useful for anyone curious or has the need to check the weather.

+## Future Development
+* Add script to the Javascript to make the app functional
+* Make some sytling changes to clean up the look of the application

 ## Credits
 Alexandria Guerrero, https://github.com/Ag6793